atit-patumvan/arduino/README.md

   - Controlling a servo motor

 ### [Hour 6: Advanced Topics and Project Showcase](documents/H6_Advanced_Topics_and_Project_Showcase.md)
-- Controlling a stepper motor using an IR remote control
+- Using an IR Remote Control
 - Project showcase
   - Participants present their projects
   - Q&A and troubleshooting